MicrosoftDocs/windows-driver-docs/README.md

 For information about how to contribute, how to use the GitHub UI to contribute small changes, and how to fork and clone the repository for more significant contributions, see [Install and set up tools for authoring in GitHub](./contributor-guide/tools-and-setup.md).

-If you install GitBash and choose to work locally, the steps for creating a new local working branch, making changes, and submitting the changes back to the main branch are listed in [Git commands for creating a new article or updating an existing article](./contributor-guide/git-commands-for-master.md).
+If you install a Git shell and choose to work locally, the steps for creating a new local working branch, making changes, and submitting the changes back to the main branch are listed in [Git commands for creating a new article or updating an existing article](./contributor-guide/git-commands-for-master.md).

 ### Branches